Biden-Obama: White House reunion to celebrate health law

 “They are real friends, not just Washington friends,” said White House press secretary Jen Psaki.
 She indicated that the two presidents would also discuss Russia’s invasion of Ukraine and other world events.

 Obama likes to refer to his health care law as a “starter home” that Americans can build upon, gradually reducing the 9% share of the population that remains uninsured.
 The rate was nearly 15% in 2013, before the coverage provisions of the law took effect.
-Between the health law’s Medicaid expansion and its health insurance markets, more than 30 million people are now estimated to be covered.
+Between the health law’s Medicaid expansion and its health insurance markets, more than 30 million people are now estimated to be getting coverage.

 Shortly after taking office, Biden opened up the health insurance markets to anyone seeking coverage during the COVID-19 pandemic, and his coronavirus relief bill provided a significant, though temporary, increase in financial assistance.
 The result was a record 14.5 million people signed up for subsidized private coverage.